Salam, sister! I am Huda Ayn.

 Some Random Facts About Me

-- My name is actually Huda Abdurrahman.
-I chose my pen-name to be Huda Ayn.
-In Arabic, “Ayn = ع” is the first letter in the word “Abdurrahman”.
-The word “Ayn” also means “an eye”.
-So, if you forgot my pen-name one day, (please, don’t!) you can search for the meaning of Eye in Arabic.
+- My name is Huda Ayn.
+In Arabic, the word “Ayn” means “an eye”.
+So, if you forgot my name one day, (please, don’t!) you can search for the meaning of Eye in Arabic.

 - I am from Riyadh, Saudi Arabia.
 If you ever think about visiting my city, remember this: It is VERY hot in the summer, very cold in the winter, very dusty all year long.
 You have been warned!

 - I studied in an Islamic school & university, and I got a degree in English literature and translation.